The London Omnibus

 1933-1948

-The origin's of London Transport begun by Act of Parliament on 13 April 1933 under the then Transport Minister Herbert Morrison.
+The origins of London Transport began by Act of Parliament on 13 April 1933 under the then Transport Minister Herbert Morrison.
 On 1 July 1933 the London Passenger Transport Board (LPTB) came into being, covering the "London Passenger Transport Area", (an area within a radius of 30 miles from Charing Cross, extending from Baldock in the north, to Brentwood in the east, Horsham in the south and High Wycombe in the west): in other words, outside the boundaries of Greater London.

 1948 2005